-How to Properly Address Christmas, Birthday, or Holiday Cards
+How to Properly Address Christmas, Birthday, and Holiday Cards

-Below is a quick and easy lesson on addressing an envelope or card for Christmas, or any other holiday or occasion.
-I often see envelopes and holiday cards addressed incorrectly.
-The rules are easy to remember and you can avoid embarrassment by following them.
+Below is a quick and easy lesson on addressing an envelope or card for Christmas or any other holiday or occasion.
+The rules are easy to remember, and by following them you can avoid a major grammar faux pas.

 Married, informal address

 Married, informal address, she uses maiden name

 Jane Kelly and John Doe